-Compare this process with negotiating a Kyoto-style treaty.
-Such a treaty allocates quantities, Qi, of free carbon permits to participating countries.
-These serve double duty.
-The total of all Qi determines world carbon emissions, and individual Qi's determine wealth transfers to each country.
-If your Qi is higher by one ton, you will be richer by the price of a ton of carbon.
-So every country will be paid handsomely to negotiate as high a Qi as possible-which means every country is paid to do all they can to increase global carbon emissions.
+Why Price Negotiations Work Better Than Quantity Negotiations Compare this process with negotiating a Kyoto-style treaty.
+Such a treaty allocates quantities, Q_i , of free carbon permits to participating countries.
+These quantities serve double duty.
+The total of all Q_i determines world carbon emissions, and individual Q_i s determine wealth transfers to each country.
+If your Q_i is higher by one ton, then you will be richer by the price of one ton of carbon.
+So every country will be paid handsomely to negotiate as high a Q_i as possible, which means every country is paid to do all they can to increase global carbon emissions.

 Price negotiations eliminate this incentive to obtain a free ride from the negotiations.
 Some will see this flexibility and accommodation as a weakness and will want to enforce the "scientifically correct" commitment.
-This view is backwards.
+This view is backward.
 A heavy-handed approach will only produce conflict or, at best, a treaty that quickly unravels.
 The source of this weakness is the lack of a global government.
 Given this weakness, procedures that reduce risk and eliminate adverse free-riding incentives will produce the strongest possible sustainable treaty.

-7. Climate Clubs, Enforcement, and Reciprocity
+Climate Clubs, Enforcement, and Reciprocity

 Some say enforcement is the key to cooperation.
 This is half true, but we've already seen that enforcing independent commitments does not produce cooperation.
 Think of a road speed limit.
-If we independently set our own speed limits, there would not be much use enforcing them.
+If we independently set our own speed limits, then there would not be much use enforcing them.
 But if the limit applies to all, we have good reason to choose a moderate limit, and then enforcement is necessary and effective.

 Fortunately, there are gentle types of enforcement, such as "internal enforcement" discussed next, social pressure, and rewards for poor countries that comply with the common commitment.
 These will be particularly useful at the beginning.
-The paper in this volume by William Nordhaus discusses Climate Clubs (coalitions) and a strong style of enforcement, but makes little mention of a common commitment.
-However, as he explains he still considers a common price commitment essential.
+Nordhaus (chapter 7, this volume) discusses Climate Clubs (coalitions) and a strong style of enforcement but makes little mention of a common commitment.
+However, as he explains, he still considers a common price commitment essential.

-No other papers in this volume focus on clubs, but several of the papers agree (and none disagree) that some enforcement, probably trade sanctions, will eventually be necessary.
-This section shows why Climate Clubs and Carbon Price Commitments are just two different views of the same carbon-pricing-with-enforcement policy, although Nordhaus advocates stronger enforcement than some of the other authors.
+No other chapters in this volume focus on clubs, but several of them agree (and none disagree) that some enforcement, probably trade sanctions, will eventually be necessary.
+This section shows why Climate Clubs and carbon price commitments are just two different views of the same carbon-pricing-with-enforcement policy, although Nordhaus (chapter 7, this volume) advocates stronger enforcement than some of the other authors.

-7.1.
 Internal Enforcement

-Scott Barrett (1994) discusses self-enforcing international environmental agreements, and the first type he discusses uses what Nordhaus refers to as "internal enforcement."
-This is a particularly gentle kind of enforcement.
+Scott Barrett (1994) discusses self-enforcing international environmental agreements, and the first type he discusses uses what Nordhaus (chapter 7, this volume) refers to as "internal enforcement."
+This enforcement is particularly gentle.
 To understand it, suppose the world consists of countries that are identical except for their size.
-This means that if one country is half the size of the other, the larger country will experience twice the climate damage, and if it abates the same amount per capita, it will incur twice the abatement cost.
-Now suppose that the world has the following cost and benefit functions where A is global abatement, C is the cost of global abatement, and B is global benefit from reduced climate damage.
-Lower case c and b are fixed parameters.
-These are typical assumptions and the ones used by Nordhaus.
+This means that if one country is half the size of the other, then the larger country will experience twice the climate damage; if it abates the same amount per capita, then it will incur twice the abatement cost.
+Now suppose that the world has the following cost and benefit functions:

-$$C = c A^2 \qquad B = b A \tag{3}$$
+$$C = c A^2$$ and $B = b A$,